salbybba/cse15l-lab-reports/lab-report-1-week-2.md

 ```(yes/no/[fingerprint])```

-type ```yes``` and press enter to contiue setting up your SSH connection.
+Type ```yes``` and press enter to contiue setting up your SSH connection.

 At this point, you should be prompted to enter your password.
-Once you do, you are now remotely connected!
+Once you do, you are remotely connected!

 ## Trying Some Commands